-I have shared work at the Barbican, Pleasance, Theatre503, Camden People's Theatre, Edinburgh Fringe, Q Theatre Auckland and in consecutive seasons of Maiden Speech Festival.
-I have also given papers on my doctoral research at UCL Institute of Advanced Studies, Central’s Intersections Conference and TaPRA’s Postgraduate Symposium, and have now joined the organising committee of the latter.
+I have shared work at the Barbican, Pleasance, Theatre503, Camden People's Theatre, Edinburgh Fringe, Pinch of Vault Festival, Q Theatre Auckland and in consecutive seasons of Maiden Speech Festival.
+I have also given papers on my doctoral research at UCL Institute of Advanced Studies, Central’s Intersections Conference and TaPRA’s Postgraduate Symposium.

 I toured my first solo show, Minor Disruptions, an absurd deconstruction of the queerness of childhood which featured dead hamsters, a drag tribute to Miss Trunchbull and a total failure to learn to juggle, despite the best efforts of many kind audience members.

 In 2019 I began work on Game Face, a gig-theatre collaboration with Lexi Clare and Lucy Park which toured to Auckland, New Zealand at the beginning of 2020.
 For this anarchic show about body image and beauty myths I was forced to learn the Ukulele, salsa dance and win several donut-eating races.

-I currently tutor on the MA Performance courses at Mountview and coordinate the contextual studies module for BA Production Arts at Guildhall School of Music & Drama; in both roles my teaching centres on contemporary practices and structural inequality.
+I currently tutor on the MA Performance courses at Mountview and coordinate the Contextual Studies module for BA Production Arts at Guildhall School of Music & Drama; in both roles my teaching centres on contemporary practices and structural inequality.
 In 2022 I was awarded Associate Fellow of the Higher Education Academy.